SegVol: Universal and Interactive Volumetric Medical Image Segmentation: Introduction

-Though the remarkable progress, existing solutions still have several key limitations that prevent their application in challenging tasks, e.g., liver tumor or colon cancer segmentation, and real-world tasks, e.g., interactive segmentation.
-Firstly, the publicly available volumetric medical image datasets usually consist of a small number of mask annotations from varying categories.
-Due to the different label spaces, the traditional segmentation models trained on one dataset have difficulty in generalizing to others.
-For example, the CT-ORG dataset\cite{rister2019ct, rister2018ct, bilic2023liver, clark2013cancer} contains `lungs' category, while it is `left lung' and `right lung' in the LUNA16 dataset\cite{setio2017validation}.
-The main reason is that these models do not understand the semantics of anatomical categories.
+Firstly, the publicly available volumetric medical image datasets usually consist of a small number of mask annotations from a few varying categories.
+Due to the different label spaces, the traditional task-specific segmentation models trained on one dataset have difficulty in generalizing to others.
+For example, the CT-ORG dataset\cite{rister2019ct, rister2018ct, bilic2023liver, clark2013cancer} contains the `lungs' category, while this category is split into two sub-classes and named `left lung' and `right lung' in the LUNA16 dataset\cite{setio2017validation}.
+Hence, a universal segmentation model has to understand the semantics of anatomical categories.
 Secondly, traditional segmentation models have inferior performance when segmenting complex structures, such as tumors and cysts\cite{jiang2022deep}.
-This is because these models are trained on insufficient data and also not able to leverage the spatial information through user interaction.
-Last but not least, previous solutions are computationally expensive in inference process.
+This is because these models are trained on insufficient data and are also not able to leverage the spatial information through user interaction.
+Thirdly, previous solutions are computationally expensive in the inference process.
 They typically employ a sliding window to infer the whole volumetric input.
 This strategy is not only time-consuming but also short-sighted, as the sliding window contains only local information.

-To overcome the above limitations, we introduce SegVol, a universal and interactive volumetric medical image segmentation model.
-It is a foundation model designed to segment more than 200 anatomical categories, delivering precise segmentation for organs, tissues, and lesions.
-SegVol is built on a lightweight architecture, ensuring its efficiency for practical medical image analysis.
-We summarize the key features of SegVol as follows:

-\begin{enumerate}[1.] \item Pre-train the model on 96k CTs and leverage pseudo label to decouple the spurious correlation between datasets and segmentation categories.

-\item Enable text-prompt segmentation by integrating the language model into segmentation model and training it on over 200 anatomical categories of 25 datasets.

-\item Employ a synergistic strategy to coordinate the semantic prompt and spatial prompt, and achieve high-precision segmentation.
+Recently, there have been some works\cite{ma2023segment, cheng2023sam, wang2023sammed3d} that introduce spatial-prompt into medical image segmentation, shown in Table \ref{table1}.
+However, most of them lack the ability to process the 3D input directly and naturally, and none of them is able to understand the semantics of anatomical categories.